miseeger/MashedVVM/README.md

-MashedMVVM
+MashedVVM
 ==========

-A very lightweight MVVM Framework that provides a 'INotifyable' data class and ViewModel base classes.
+!!!
 This project is currently a work-in-progress so be aware that it's in ALPHA-State !!!

+MashedVVM is a very lightweight MVVM framework that brings an 'INotifyable' data class and abstract ViewModel base classes plus an also abstract View base class.
+There are also Interfaces provided which are implemented in those classes to have them ready-to-use in an IoC scenario (like PRISM with Unity).